Fabricated Industrial Steel Components: Measures in force

-Dumping (China, South Korea and Spain) & subsidizing (China)
+Dumping (China, South Korea and Spain) and subsidizing (China)

 “Fabricated structural steel and plate-work components of buildings, process equipment, process enclosures, access structures, process structures, and structures for conveyancing and material handling, including steel beams, columns, braces, frames, railings, stairs, trusses, conveyor belt frame structures and galleries, bents, bins, chutes, hoppers, ductwork, process tanks, pipe racks and apron feeders, whether assembled or partially assembled into modules, or unassembled, for use in structures for:

 - oil and gas extraction, conveyance and processing;